chasefarmer2808/project-purple-cow/solution.md

 ## My Solution
 This app uses ReactJS and was created with Create React App(CRA).
 It currently does not use any additional NPM or third-party libraries other than the ones CRA installs.
 When the user enters the app, the hit count is incremented by one through a request to the countapi service.
 It then displays the latest hit count data.
 There is also a button that re-fetches and updates the view with the latest hit count data.
 All HTTP requests are done with JavaScript's `fetch` method.

+# Development
+To run the app for development, run `yarn start`.
+This will use Webpack to create a bundle, and then start a simple web server to serve the app.
+Any changes saved to the source files will be hot-reloaded.
 ## Build the App
 To build a production-ready version of the app, run `yarn build`.
 In its current version, CRA uses Webpack to bundle the app source and static assets.
+This is output to a folder called `build`.

-## Run the App
+## Run the App for Production
-To run the app for either production or development, run `yarn start`.
-This will again use Webpack to create a bundle, and then start a simple web server to serve the app.
+I am using the [server]() program to serve the static, bundled app files.
+This is recommended by CRA's documentation, but any webserver can be used.
+Such as nginx or apache.
+To run using serve, first install it globally using `npm install -g serve`.
+Then run with `serve -s build -l <port>`.

 ## Configure the Port
 The port number that CRA will use is stored in the `.env` file with the name `PORT`.
 This